itsxScrubz/poe-discord-helper/README.md

 This is something I'm building into the trade overlay I'm working on.
 I figured I'd release this version incase anyone wants to use it seperately.

+\*\*NOTE\*\*
+This bot DOES check the TFT blacklist, and will add `Warning!
+This player is blacklisted on TFT.` to the message.

+There is a section for languages.
+If you would like to add to it just make a pull request.
+There is an ru section, but no it is not translated.

 # Discord Setup

 Head over to the [Discord dev panel](https://discord.com/developers/applications).